jonathanshuai/springboard-capstone2/README.md

+# Recipe Recommender
-food-items.txt - comes as part of the raw data links.txt - comes as part of the raw data path_labels.csv - generated from preprocess step
+* food-items.txt - comes as part of the raw data
+* links.txt - comes as part of the raw data
+* path_labels.csv - generated from preprocess step